chris-de-leon/dotfiles/README.md

 ### Ubuntu Desktop (v24.04 LTS, noble)

-#### Docker Desktop
+#### Multipass

-Follow the official installation instructions [here](https://docs.docker.com/desktop/install/ubuntu/#prerequisites) to install Docker Desktop if you haven't already.
-To sign into Docker Desktop, follow the official instructions [here](https://docs.docker.com/desktop/get-started/#signing-in-with-docker-desktop-for-linux).
+1. Use the App Center to install Multipass
+1. Launch the Multipass app
+1. Open a new terminal and create a new VM: `multipass launch docker --name=dev --cpus=... --memory=...G --disk=...`

 #### Alacritty